davidtwco/rfcs/text/0000-build-std.md

 ## Target support of the standard library
 [target-support-of-the-standard-library]: #target-support-of-the-standard-library

-The `std` crate's `build.rs` checks for supported values of the `CARGO_CFG_TARGET_OS` environment variable. `CARGO_CFG_TARGET_OS` corresponds to the "os" part of a target triple, e.g. "linux" in "aarch64-unknown-linux-gnu".
+The `std` crate's [`build.rs`][std-build.rs] checks for supported values of the `CARGO_CFG_TARGET_OS` environment variable. `CARGO_CFG_TARGET_OS` corresponds to the "os" part of a target triple, e.g. "linux" in "aarch64-unknown-linux-gnu".

 When encountering an unknown or unsupported operating system then the `restricted_std` cfg is set. `restricted_std` marks the entire standard library as unstable, requiring `feature(restricted_std)` to be enabled on any crate that depends on it.
 There is no mechanism for users to enable the `restricted_std` feature on behalf of dependencies.
+There is also no such mechanism for `alloc` or `core`, only `std`.

+Cargo and rustc support custom targets, defined in JSON files according to an unstable schema defined in the compiler.
+On nightly, users can dump the target-spec-json for an existing target using `--print target-spec-json`, which can be saved in a file, tweaked and used as the argument to `--target`.
+Custom targets do not have a pre-built standard library and so must use `-Zbuild-std`.
+Custom targets can have `restricted_std` set depending on their value of the "os" part of the triple, just as built-in targets.

 ## Panic strategies
 [panic-strategies]: #panic-strategies

+Rust has the concept of a *panic handler*, which is a crate that is responsible for performing a panic.
+There are various panic handler crates on crates.io, such as [panic-abort] (which different from the `panic_abort` panic runtime!), [panic-halt], [panic-itm], and [panic-semihosting].
+Panic handler crates define a function annotated with `#[panic_handler]`.
+There can only be one `#[panic_handler]` in the crate graph.

+`core` uses the panic handler to implement panics inserted by code generation (e.g. arithmetic overflow or out-of-bounds access) and the `core::panic!` macro immediately delegates to the panic handler crate.

+`std` is also a panic handler. `std`'s panic handler and `std::panic!` macro print panic information to stderr and delegates to a *panic runtime* to decide what to do next (e.g. abort or unwind).
+The decision to abort or unwind is the *panic strategy*.

-There are two panic crates in the standard library - `panic_unwind` and `panic_abort` - that provide implementations of panic behaviour. rustc has a `-Cpanic` flag that allows the user to chose the panic strategy, though the "unwind" option may not be chosen if the target does not support it.
+There are two panic runtime crates in the standard library - `panic_unwind` and `panic_abort` - corresponding to each panic strategy.
+Each target supported by rustc specifies a default panic strategy - either "unwind" or "abort" - though these are only relevant if `std`'s panic handler is used (i.e. the target isn't a `no_std` target or being used with a `no_std` crate).

+Rust's `-Cpanic` flag allows the user to choose the panic strategy, with the target's default as a fallback.
+If `-Cpanic=unwind` is provided then this doesn't guarantee that the unwind strategy is used, as the target may not support it.

 Both crates are compiled and shipped with the pre-built standard library for targets which support `std`.
-All targets which support the `std` crate default to the unwinding panic strategy.
-Some targets with a pre-built standard library default to abort, such as the no-std target `x86_64-unknown-none` (which ships only pre-built `core` and `alloc` crates since version "1.62").
+All targets which support `std` default to the unwinding panic strategy.
+Some targets have a pre-built standard library with only `core` and `alloc` crates, such as the `x86_64-unknown-none` target.
+While `x86_64-unknown-none` defaults to the `abort` panic strategy, as this target does not support the standard library, this default isn't actually relevant.

+The `std` crate has a `panic_unwind` feature that enables an optional dependency on the `panic_unwind` crate.

+`core` also has a `panic_immediate_abort` feature which modifies the `core::panic!` macro to immediately call the abort intrinsic without calling the panic handler. `std` and `alloc` have the same feature which enable the feature in `core`. `std`'s feature also adds an immediate abort to its `panic!` macro.

+## Target modifiers
+[target-modifiers]: #target-modifiers

+[rfcs#3716] introduced the concept of *target modifiers* to rustc.
+Flags marked as target modifiers must match across the entire crate graph or the compilation will fail.

+For example, flags are made target modifiers when they change the ABI of generated code and could result in unsound ABI mismatches if two crates are linked together with different values of the flag set.

 # Motivation
 [motivation]: #motivation